HimanshuMittal01/HimanshuMittal01.github.io/content/post/240303-dsa-notes-part-5.md

 draft: false
 tags: ["dsa", "interviews"]
 featured_image: /post/images/dsa-part5-bg.png
+summary: "String: practice subsequences and parentheses question"
 ---

 String is a sequence of characters, so essentially it is an array.
-It is important to cover following techniques:
+Questions can be tricky so practice as much as possible.
+Following techniques cover intervier's favorite questions:

 ## Palindrome